ftrader/bitcoinfork-collaborative-spec/design.md

 then be adjusted, it could be used to configured with the same value as the as the mainnet trigger height (which is itself a large value > 430,000)

-TODO: RPC output calls that return version information
+The `getnetworkinfo` RPC call output shall be changed in similar manner:

+BU: `/BitcoinUnlimited:x.x.x/`
+MVF-BU: `/MVF-BU:x.x.x`

 ###5.6.4 Identification in log file messages